Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation: Bose-Hubbard lattices with two-boson driving and dissipation

 The Liouvillian of the considered system, with Hamiltonian in Eq.~\eqref{eq:driven-diss-Bose-Hubb} and dissipator in Eq.~\eqref{eq:dissipation}, is invariant under the transformation $\hat{a}_j \xrightarrow {} - \hat{a}_j $ and $\hat{a}^{\dagger}_j \xrightarrow {} - \hat{a}^{\dagger}_j $.
 This means that the even parity of a Wigner function in phase space $W(\boldsymbol{q},\boldsymbol{p}) = W(-\boldsymbol{q},-\boldsymbol{p})$ is preserved by the time evolution described by the master equation.
 Such non-equilibrium Bose-Hubbard model undergoes a dissipative quantum phase transition \cite{rota2019quantum} for a critical value of the two-boson driving amplitude $G$, associated with a spontaneous symmetry breaking of such discrete $\mathbb Z_2$ symmetry of the Liouvillian in the thermodynamical limit.

 A relevant quantity to characterize this phase transition is the boson number parity operator defined as:

 The emergence of the above mentioned phase transition with increasing lattice size can be witnessed by the finite-size scaling of the expectation value of this parity operator in the steady state \cite{rota2019quantum}.
 As detailed in Appendix \ref{appendix:phase_space} the expectation value of the parity operator is proportional to the value of the Wigner function at the origin of the phase space.
-Indeed, as illustrated in Fig.~\ref{fig:parity_scaling}, our variational method faithfully reproduces the steady‑state parity across the second‑order phase transition.
-In particular, we have achieved an excellent agreement between our results and those obtained via Corner Space Renormalization.
-As an illustrative example of the successful benchmarking, we report the results for a $6\times6$ lattice in Fig.~\ref{fig:parity_scaling}(a), where we plot the steady-state expectation value of the parity operator versus the driving $G$.